 A recursive approach

-As such, it becomes apparent that this is a recursive solution; solving for n numbers is the same as choosing to combine 2 numbers and solving for n-1 numbers.
+As such, it becomes apparent that this is a recursive solution: solving for n numbers is the same as choosing to combine 2 numbers and solving for the remaining n-1 numbers.

-Once there was this realization, writing the algorithm was not difficult.
-For a given list of numbers, I iterate through all possible pairs that can be generate from the list.
+Once I got this realization, writing the algorithm was not difficult.
+For a given list of numbers, I iterate through all possible pairs that can be generated from the list.
 For each pair, I go through the possible values that can be produced from the pair by using the 4 operators.
 For each value, I generate a list with one less element than the previous, and call the function again.

 This contains two nested for loops, and might blow up for a large input array.
-However, the 24 game is usually played with 4 numbers, and the algorithm seems to be doing well with a list of similar order of magnitude.
+But practically the 24 game is usually played with 4 numbers, and the algorithm does reasonably well with a list of similar order of magnitude.